hifi3000/b1rthdayh1ts/README.md

 Workflow:

 1.)
-Collect all number one songs from germany.
+Database (design and create) for all the information (Datasource: Wikipedia).

 2.)
-First I designed and created a database for all the information (Datasource: Wikipedia).
+Collect all number one songs from germany.
+Fill the database.

 3.)
 PHP to get the Information from the Database.